Recently at LHG, we are seeing an increasing number of candidates applying for the trader role of our flagship Diversified Global Macro Strategy.

 We will start this point with a quote from Colin Lancaster, former Head of Macro Strategies at Citadel, who wrote in his book: global macro trading is not for the faint-hearted.

-In the world of global macro trading, where billions, or sometimes even trillions of dollars change hands everyday, traders without healthy and sustainable trading psychology are less likely to succeed.
+In the world of global macro trading, where billions, or sometimes even trillions, of dollars change hands every trading day, traders without a healthy and sustainable trading psychology are less likely to succeed.

-To better understand this point, let's look at the contract value of some of the instruments frequently traded by global macro funds:
+To better understand this point, let's look at the contract values of some of the instruments frequently traded by global macro funds:

-E-Mini S&P 500 Futures (known as the ES for short): the ES is one of the most universally-traded financial instruments by global macro funds around the world.
+• E-Mini S&P 500 Futures (known as the ES for short): the ES is one of the most universally-traded financial instruments by global macro funds around the world.
 On Sep 21, 2021, the S&P 500 index closed at 4354.
 With the contract size of the ES being $50 x S&P 500 Index, the notional value of a single contract is $218K.
-Depending on the stop loss strategy, LHG's Global Macro Fund generally trades 300+ ES contracts for a single-fill ticket/order.
+Depending on the accompanying risk management strategy, LHG's Global Macro Fund can easily trade 500+ ES contracts for a single-fill ticket/order.

-The interbank foreign exchange market, or spot forex, is another extremely popular market traded by global macro hedge funds.
-A standard lot is the equivalent of 100,000 units of the base currency in a forex trade.
+• The interbank foreign exchange market, or spot forex, is another extremely popular market traded by global macro hedge funds.
+A standard lot is the equivalent of 100,000 units of the base currency in an FX trade.
 Because the FX market is less volatile than the equity market, LHG's Global Macro Fund trades somewhere between 1000-3000 standard lots ($100-300 million in notional value) in a single fill.

 3. Portfolio diversification skills